wp-plugins/squirrly-seo/readme.txt

 * Added cutome theme in shortcode [starbox theme="business"]

 = 1.0.5 =
-* Added custom author bio to avoid multiple author boxes
+* Added custom author bio to avoid having multiple author boxes
 * Update the theme css for more themes
 * Added [starbox] shortcode to show starbox in content or widgets